BASED IN SLIGO, IRELAND

 We found the following passage at Vinny Baker's website:

 So, as the industry shifted from ballrooms to hotels in the 80's, more bands dropped their numbers to five or six piece lineups, thus allowing them to continue to make money despite the dwindling opportunities in the industry.
-The Times finally packed it in in 1982.
+The Times finally called it quits in 1982.

 In closing, the musicians who formed the Times played an important role in Irish popular music: first as the backing band that helped make Joe Dolan an international star.
 Then, as a fertile environment in which the talents of Tommy and Jimmy Swarbrigg flourished, bringing them to Eurovision.
 And finally on their own, making their living in the era that was The Showband Era.